 Between meals, the elephants head into the reservoir, spraying themselves with the shallow, muddy waters to create one of the world’s biggest pool parties.

-We leave Habarana and head south, stopping at Dambulla to visit the Buddhist cave complex with its many painted walls and ceilings.
+We leave Habarana and head south, stopping at Dambulla where we will visit the regional wholesale produce market.
 We will then visit a spice farm and make other scenic stops before arriving into the historic city of Kandy in central Sri Lanka.

 In the morning, visit the beautiful Royal Botanical gardens and a popular gem mining factory – with plenty of buying options for the blue and star sapphires for which Kandy is famous.